-Step 1: Remind your chanichim about your discussion about Identity -- about how Identity is built off of many different things and is interior qualities more than exterior qualities.
+Step 1: Remind your chanichim about lasts weeks peula, and your discussion about Identity.
+Ask your chanichim some questions about what lasts weeks peula was -- about how Identity is built off of many different things and is interior qualities more than exterior qualities.

 Step 2: Turn your way towards discussing the difference between your nationality and religion.

-Religion - your form of worshiping G-d; your mission in the world; the way you are supposed to act.
+Religion - your form of worshiping g-d; your mission in the world; the way you are suppose to act.

 Step 3: The Puzzles